MANIAC II

-The MANIAC II (Mathematical Analyzer Numerical Integrator and Automatic Computer Model II) was a first-generation electronic computer, built in 1957 for use at Los Alamos Scientific Laboratory.
+The MANIAC II (Mathematical Analyzer Numerical Integrator and Automatic Computer Model II) is a first-generation electronic computer, that was built in 1957 for use at Los Alamos Scientific Laboratory.

 MANIAC II was built by the University of California and the Los Alamos Scientific Laboratory and was completed in 1957 as a successor to MANIAC I. It used 2,850 vacuum tubes and 1,040 semiconductor diodes in the arithmetic unit.
 Overall it used 5,190 vacuum tubes, 3,050 semiconductor diodes, and 1,160 transistors.

 It had 4,096 words of memory in magnetic-core memory (with 2.4 microsecond access time), supplemented by 12,288 words of memory using Williams tubes (with 15 microsecond access time).
 The word size was 48 bits.
 Its average multiplication time was 180 microseconds and the average division time was 300 microseconds.